Our Conditions of Carriage

 10.4 Are there any other types of unacceptable behaviour?

 We know behaviour can't be limited to a list.
-We may view any behaviour that causes discomfort for other Passengers, our staff or crew as unacceptable.
+We may view any behaviour that causes discomfort or risk for other Passengers, our staff or crew as unacceptable.

 10.5 What can Air New Zealand do if a Passenger behaves unacceptably?